Integrating literacy and math is surprisingly easy.

 Divide learners into groups of 3 or 4, give each a math project idea from the menu of choices, and tell them to solve.

 They will be responsible for reading all instructions, conducting the appropriate research (more reading), and completing the actual project (writing plus more reading).

 Furthermore, while learners are completing each stage of the project, observe their thinking processes as it relates to reading and writing skills/strategies.

-Integrating literacy into math is SO easy to do with reader’s theater scripts.
+Integrating literacy and math is SO easy to do with reader’s theater scripts.